ICTMCG/Awesome-Misinfo-Video-Detection/README.md

 Video Verification Plugin : [InVID Verification Plugin](https://www.invid-project.eu/tools-and-services/invid-verification-plugin/)

 ### Citation
-This curated list of works on misinformation video detection is based on our [survey](https://arxiv.org/pdf/2302.03242), if you find it helpful, please cite as follows:
+This curated list of works on misinformation video detection is based on our [survey](https://arxiv.org/pdf/2302.03242).
+If you find it helpful, please cite as follows:
 ```
 @article{mvdsurvey,
   title={Online Misinformation Video Detection: A Survey},